 The figure below illustrates two elements of the setup menu flow chart: a larger rounded rectangle and a small oval.
-The larger rounded rectangles represent messages within the clock LCD display, and the small oval symbol represents the individual keys of the eight-button keypad.
+The larger rounded rectangles represent messages within the clock LCD display, and the small oval symbol represents the individual key to press within the eight-button keypad.